kailash-manasarovar/statement/docs/timeline/2023/may.md

 - As we are preparing, Ana Requena comes in significantly dressed up to the nines to put her instrument somewhere, same old weirdness, in a different room.
 - The trumpet teacher flirts with me outrageously in public.
 I flirt back.
 It's quite amusing.
 - I remember I have cause to say, after he asks me about my surname and just after Ana has been in, that "Katharine is sufficient," and he giggles.
-- At one stage, our eyes lock, and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming to both of us.
+- At one stage, our eyes lock, and there is a powerful and unDéniably reciprocal sexual attraction which is rather overwhelming to both of us.
 - The trumpet teacher heads to the back of the room, with his back to us, humming gently, for about 5 minutes, to collect himself.
 - I sit as far away from him as possible in the room, and he gives me a wide birth too.
 - I tweet about this later on, and other stuff as I tell my story on Twitter: https://x.com/1FRGVN/status/1759770318409695275.